Jkous/wildit/CONTRIBUTING.md

 ---

-Thank you for helping make random-values better!
+Thank you for helping make wildit better!